PengChen11/LeetCode-algorithms-data-structures/algorithms/1_two_pointers/1_two_pointers.md

 **Example 1:**

-Input: 5
+- Input: 5

-Output: True
+- Output: True

-Explanation: ```1*1 + 2*2 = 5```
+- Explanation: ```1*1 + 2*2 = 5```

 **Example 2:**

-Input: 3
+- Input: 3

-Output: False
+- Output: False

-Explanation: the solution does not exsit.
+- Explanation: the solution does not exsit.

 This one is a bit of challenging here, but it is still rated as Esay at LeetCode.

-Hint: two pointers could represent a and b here.
+Hint: two pointers could represent a and b in this case.

 **Tester:**